 Written by Steph from Worldly Adventurer

-It’s the final few steps as the path careers back on itself and over the brow of the rubble-strewn hill, that the iconic, this-is-why-I’m-here scene comes into view.
+It’s the final few steps as the path careers back on itself and over the brow of the rubble-strewn hill that the iconic, this-is-why-I’m-here scene comes into view.

-Three narrow shards of granite rear into the skies above, casting their heady shadows into the milky blue waters of lake beneath.
+Three narrow shards of granite rear into the skies above, casting their heady shadows into the milky blue waters of the lake beneath.

-These are the torres or towers of the eponymous Torres del Paine National Park, Patagonia’s most coveted attraction.
+These are the Torres or towers of the eponymous Torres del Paine National Park, Patagonia’s most coveted attraction.
 And they’re every bit as magnificent in the flesh.

 This dramatic Patagonian landscape is made even more enthralling by the challenge you face to get there.

-Although the towers are accessible as part of an eight-hour day hike, most reach here along one of the national park’s multi-day treks, either the W or the O.
+Although the towers are accessible as part of an eight-hour day hike, most reach here along with one of the national park’s multi-day treks, either the W or the O.